-Major corporations like PepsiCo, AT&T, Dell, BNSF Railway Company, ExxonMobil, IBM Corporation and American Airlines often mandate an official certification in order to fulfill a request for proposal.
+Major corporations and government entities often mandate an official certification in order to fulfill a request for proposal.
 This mandate works toward achieving their internal supplier diversity goals.
-WBE certification is an important marketing tool for expanding a company's visibility among corporate decision makers.
+WBE certification is an important marketing tool for expanding a company's visibility among corporate decision-makers.

 How can I get corporations to do business with me?

 WBE certification does not guarantee immediate business.
-WBCS hosts educational programs and networking events focused on procurement opportunities for over 1,000 members, as well as non-members.
+WBCS hosts educational programs and networking events focused on procurement opportunities for over 1,200 members, as well as non-members.
 Through these events, WBCS provides WBEs with access to supplier diversity programs and procurement officers throughout the region.
-Every event, program and tool that WBCS provides WBEs has the purpose of increasing business done between WBCS members.
-People do business with people they know, so WBCS encourages its members to get involved in Council activities, committees, events and programs.
+Every event, program, and tool that WBCS provides WBEs has the purpose of increasing business done between WBCS members.
+People do business with people they know, so WBCS encourages its members to get involved in Council activities, committees, events, and programs.

 Why do I have to supply my company's financial information?

 Financial documents, such as the Profit & Loss Statement, provide evidence that the applicant is conducting the business as described in the application.
 Documents such as the Balance Sheet and tax returns are used collectively to verify the ownership, management and control by the women owners.
 Please note that the certification process does not evaluate the company's profitability or financial viability.